LewisMagangi/alx_travel_app_0x01/README.md

 ## 🚀 About the Project

-The **alx_travel_app** project is a real-world Django application that serves as the foundation for a travel listing platform.
+The **alx_travel_app_0x00** project is a real-world Django application that serves as the foundation for a travel listing platform.
 This milestone focuses on setting up the initial project structure, configuring a robust database, and integrating tools to ensure API documentation and maintainable configurations.

 The aim is to equip learners with industry-standard best practices for starting and managing Django-based projects efficiently.
 This milestone teaches you to set up a scalable backend, integrate MySQL for database management, and use Swagger for automated API documentation.